IDREsandbox/vsim/docs/osx.md

 ## other

-If the first person camera if flying all over the place, it's because the app doesn't have permission to center the mouse.
+If the first person camera is flying all over the place, it's because the app doesn't have permission to center the mouse.
 Give VSim and maybe Terminal accessibility permission.